Chrixs/battleship/README.md

 $ brew install go
 ```

-Or if you can go [here](https://go.dev/doc/install) and follow intructions to install it.
+Or you can go [here](https://go.dev/doc/install) and follow the intructions to install it.

 Once Go is installed we can get the project setup